How to customize the WordPress Password Reset Page - Sunny HQ

 add_action('login_enqueue_scripts', 'custom_password_reset_styles');

-The code above is labelled appropriately to be easy to understand.
-If you have basic CSS knowledge you should be able to customize most aspects of your reset password page.
-Here’s what ours looks like, colored to highlight the different sections of the password reset page.
+The code above is clearly labeled for easy understanding.
+With basic CSS knowledge, you can customize most aspects of your reset password page.
+Here’s what ours looks like, color-coded to highlight different sections:

 Enhancing Security for the Password Reset Page

-The WordPress password reset page is often a target for brute-force attacks and phishing attempts.
-Attackers could successfully trigger and intercept a password reset request, which means they can gain control of an account without needing the original password.
+The WordPress password reset page is a frequent target for brute-force attacks and phishing attempts.
+Attackers could trigger and intercept password reset requests, gaining access without the original password.

-Here are a few ways to strengthen its security.
-If you’re using a plugin to handle customization of your password reset page, login page, or any other page that falls under the ‘user management’ umbrella, check whether they come with security features to help protect your WordPress website.
-Alternatively, consider any of the following plugins to beef up your protection:
+Here are several ways to strengthen its security.
+If you’re using a plugin to handle customization of your password reset page or any login-related function, check whether it includes built-in protections.
+Otherwise, consider the following plugins:

 1. Enable reCAPTCHA